Do not love half lovers Do not entertain half friends Do not indulge in works of the half talented Do not live half a life and do not die a half death

 earlier this week

-i feel like someone who was once your intense singular joy/ now again, an invisible naturalist, poet, neologist and crone
+i feel like someone who was once your intense singular joy/ now and again, an invisible naturalist, poet, neologist and crone

 i feel like someone you forgot to mention the Hilma Af Klint show to